Fitchburg, Massachusetts: Climate

 Fitchburg's climate is humid continental, which is the predominant climate for Massachusetts and New England.
 Summers are typically warm, rainy, and humid, while winters are cold, windy, and snowy.
-Spring and fall are usually mild, but conditions are widely varied, depending on wind direction and jet stream positioning.
-The warmest month is July, with an average high temperature of about 81 °F and an average low temperature of about 61 °F. The coldest month is January, with an average high temperature of about 34 °F and an average low temperature of about 15 °F.
+Spring and fall are usually mild, but conditions vary widely and depend on wind direction and jet stream positioning.
+The warmest month is July, with an average high temperature of about 84 °F and an average low temperature of about 63 °F. The coldest month is January, with an average high temperature of about 35 °F and an average low temperature of about 17 °F.